TomBener/quarto-cn-tools/README.md

 [^bib]: The `get-bib` tool is based on Pandoc, for a better and more flexible implementation, use `citation-tools` instead.
 [^doi]: This Lua filter is disabled by default.
 To enable it, add `-L _extensions/remove-doi-hyperlinks.lua` to the `FILTERS` variable in the Makefile, and remove `<text variable="DOI" prefix="DOI: "/>` in the CSL file.
+[^epub]: Note that EPUB readers may override the font settings based on user preferences.